faizan35/kubernetes_cluster_with_kubeadm/README.md

 # kubernetes cluster with kubeadm

+## If you like it please give it a 🌟

 This repository provides instructions and scripts to create a Kubernetes cluster using kubeadm, with different methods.

 ## Method 1: Using Vagrant <--- In Progress --->